Cray-HPE/docs-csm/operations/image_management/Image_Management_Workflows.md

 1. (`ncn-mw#`) The administrator identifies an existing image to be customized.

     Retrieve a list of `ImageRecords` indicating images that have been registered with IMS.
 IMS uses the `ImageRecord` to read the image's `manifest.yaml` to find the image's root file system (`rootfs`) artifact.
-    Note the id of the image that you want to customize.
+    Note the ID of the image to be customized.

     ```bash
     cray ims images list